vivid-inc/ash-ra-template/DEVELOP.md

 - `vivid.art.cli.resolve/resolve-as-var` and `*-example-custom-options`
 - Ability to specify named batches, and run only those batches in a rendering run.
 - Extend vivid.art/Render protocol to handle Java `Reader` or `InputStream` types.
 See https://clojuredocs.org/clojure.java.io/reader
+- Add either the project configuration batch stanza or the CLI args to each stanza in the `config` command output.
+This will aid debugging.